Onion rings are incredibly easy to make and require so little ingredients. To me, they are even easier than making the French fries!

 I usually use milk to make onion rings batter, and I thought I would give up.
 Luckily, I am a stubborn one, so I decided to make these with something besides milk.

-I remembered people use beer to make the onion rings batter, but as I wanted to make this recipe kid-friendly I made it with plain water.
+I remembered people use beer to make the onion ring batter, but as I wanted to make this recipe kid-friendly I made it with plain water.

 Of course, there are adults who do not like the taste of the beer, so if you fit into this category or are just an adult who does not have any milk or beer in the fridge, then you are in the right place.